Mary's life had never been what she had hoped

 Mary is employed as a censor working in one of HM High Security women's prisons.
 Her job is to read incoming and outgoing personal mail between prisoners and their loved ones.
 She also has to listen in to their personal phone conversations.
 After five years of this she is, naturally, stressed.
 As the story starts, she is about to give in her notice, but at last good things start to happen to her. 🙂

 This story is about a romance that takes place under the most unlikely of circumstances.
 Working in a high security prison is one of the most stressful jobs you can find.
 Mary started working at HMP Warbold as a matter of convenience because she happened to live close by.
-But as the years went on, she found herself stuck like a stick in mud.
-She wanted to move, but just couldn't get round to it.
+But as the years went on, she found she'd become a stick stuck in mud.
+She wanted to move, but just couldn't.

 SEE IF YOU LIKE IT BEFORE YOU BUY